Stefouch/sebedius-yearzero-discord-bot/README.md

 * `EMBED_LINKS` : The bot uses rich embed to display the dice results.
 * `USE_EXTERNAL_EMOJIS` : The bot uses custom dice emojis.

+## List of Changes

+See the [CHANGELOG](https://github.com/Stefouch/sebedius-myz-discord-bot/blob/master/CHANGELOG.md#changelog) for a complete list of changes applied to the Bot.

 ## License

 The literal and graphical information presented with this bot about *Mutant: Year Zero*, *Forbidden Lands* & *ALIEN*, including the textures, is copyright *Fria Ligan / Free League Publishing*.
 This bot is not produced by, endorsed by, supported by, or affiliated with *Fria Ligan*.

 The bot's JS source code is under MIT license.

-*FBL* dice's images are courtesy of [insert name].
-Thanks to him/her for sharing them.
+*FBL* dice's images are courtesy of M. Hilton Perantunes.
+Thanks to him for sharing them.

 *ALIEN* dice's images are courtesy of M. Radomir Balint.
 Thanks to him for sharing them.